 There are a number of good resources for this astronomy event, like this one from JPL.
 The most important thing to remember is just look at the sky, if you focus too much in one part of the sky you will miss it.
 This is really an eyes only event, using binoculars or a telescope limit your field of view too much greatly decreasing your chances to see any meteors.

+It is a sad day for Science Fiction fans and literature buffs alike.
 Ray Bradbury, renowned author of many works such as Fahrenheit 451 and The Martian Chronicles, has left us at the age of 91.

 Like many of us, I remember fondly reading his books and enjoying watching the many film and television adaptations of his works.
 As his grandson is quoted as saying, that is his legacy, his body of works and them memory of them in the hearts and minds of his fans.